-Our Lifetime Planning and Wills Team are available on 01225 755656.
-You can also email them or make an enquiry via the contact form at the foot of this page.
+To discuss writing your Will, contact our Lifetime Planning and Wills Team on 01225 755656.
+Alternatively, you can email them or complete the Contact Form at the foot of this page.

-- say how and to whom your assets are distributed;
+- saying how and to whom your assets are distributed;

-- make specific gifts to people and charities;
+- making specific gifts to people and charities;

-- state who is entitled to act as your executors;
+- stating who is entitled to act as your executors;

-- speed up the process for administering your estate and therefore save legal costs;
+- speeding up the process for administering your estate and therefore save legal costs;

-- minimise the amount of Inheritance Tax payable;
+- minimising the amount of Inheritance Tax payable;

-- disinherit people who might otherwise be entitled to a share of your assets if you die without making a Will;
+- disinheriting people who might otherwise be entitled to a share of your assets if you die without making a Will;

-- set out your wishes for your funeral, which families often find very helpful when making the necessary arrangements.
+- setting out your wishes for your funeral, which families often find very helpful when making the necessary arrangements.

 Updating your Will

 If you already have a Will, does it still reflect your wishes?
-If there are just small changes you wish to make, instead of writing a whole new Will, you may be able to use a document called a codicil.
+For example, if there are just small changes you wish to make, you may be able to use a document called a codicil instead of writing a new Will.

 Periodically reviewing your Will also means we can assess whether any subsequent changes in the law have affected your plans.